Political positions of Donald Trump: Official language

 In 2015 during a debate, Trump said, "This is a country where we speak English, not Spanish."

 In June 2019, Senator Steve Daines proposed reviving the previously unsuccessful language amendment, and in doing so received the support of the Trump administration.

 On March 1, 2025, Trump signed an executive order designating English as the country's official language.

 Video game violence

 Trump has voiced his opposition to video game violence.
 After it was erroneously reported that the Sandy Hook shooter frequently played violent video games, Trump tweeted, "Video game violence & glorification must be stopped—it is creating monsters!"

+Following the Stoneman Douglas shooting event, President Trump arranged to meet with several video game industry professionals on March 8, 2018; in attendance beyond Trump and other Congressmen included Mike Gallagher, the president and CEO of the ESA; Pat Vance, the president of the ESRB; Strauss Zelnick, CEO of Take Two Interactive, Robert Altman, CEO of ZeniMax Media; Brent Bozell, founder of the Media Research Center; and Melissa Hanson, program manager for the Parents Television Council.
+The meeting was not designed to come to a solution but only for the invited parties to present their stance on video games and their relationship to violent activity as to try to determine appropriate steps in the future.
+At the start of the meeting, the President showed the attendees a short 88-second video of numerous violent video game segments put together by his staff, including the infamous "No Russian" level from Call of Duty: Modern Warfare 2, which featured the player watching and potentially participating in a massacre of civilians in an airport.

 After the 2019 El Paso shooting, Trump said in a speech, "We must stop the glorification of violence in our society.
 This includes the gruesome and grisly video games that are now commonplace.
 It is too easy today for troubled youth to surround themselves with a culture that celebrates violence.
 We must stop or substantially reduce this and it has to begin immediately."